Section 1: Essentials (physical chemistry)

 4.10.1.
 Hybridisation theory allows the shapes of molecules to be predicted.
 Shape may also be predicted by remembering that electrons in one bond will repel electrons in another.
 The repulsive effect of multiple bonds will be greater than the repulsive effect of single bonds.

-Also, lone pairs of electrons will repel electrons in bonds, and repel other lone pairs, as well.
+Also, lone pairs of electrons will repel electron pairs in bonds, and repel other lone pairs, as well.
 Lone pairs exert a greater repulsive force even than multiple bonds.

-Thus the shape of a molecule will tend to achieve maximum separation of bonds and lone pairs, taking into consideration the relative strengths of the repulsive forces.
+Thus the shape of a molecule will tend to achieve maximum separation of bonding pairs of electrons and lone pairs, taking into consideration the relative strengths of the repulsive forces.
 These are summarised as decreasing in the order: lone pair > multiple bond > single bond.
 (This is a summary of, so-called, Sidgwick-Powell Theory).
 Some examples are shown in FIG 4.16 below.

 (Lattice arrangements in ionic compounds, metals, and molecular crystals are summarised in chapter 5.)

 1) In chapter 2 we implied that it was dangerous to talk about causes, and about answers to the question "why?".
 How do you equate this with sections 4.2.2. and 4.2.3.?

 2) What makes helium unable to form He2 molecules?

 3) A small highly charged positive ion is more likely than a big positive ion with a single charge to form a strong ionic lattice?
 Comment.